Medial Patellofemoral Ligament (MPFL) Reconstruction

 • A connective tissue disorder, like Ehlers-Danlos syndrome hypermobility type

-How is an MPFL injury diagnosed?
+How Is an MPFL Injury Diagnosed?

 Doctors diagnose damage to the MPFL by reviewing your medical history and asking you how you hurt your knee.
 They will ask about your symptoms, including the location of your pain and when it occurs.